18 Jan,2019 By Jagabond

 Much like the video game museum in Rome, this is a pilgrimage for gamers.
 The bottom floor of a nondescript building is home to over fifty pinball machines.
 A ten euro entrance fee will get you free access to the machines for an entire day.
 I spent a good hour here, realizing I am the worst pinball player ever.

 Remember that dress color controversy on Facebook?
 Imagine a whole building full of these optical illusions.
 This is a great collection highlighting the science of perception, and is fun for kids or adults.
+Slovenia is amazing.
 I left here after an hour with eye strain and a growing headache.
 Now, how many legs does this elephant really have?